 NSO Ref.
-Proposed National Strategic Outcome Impact Assessment 4 Public Tı ransport transp the tro with lo op attractive public transport alternatives to car nort to reduce congestion and emissions and enable ansport sector to cater for the demands associated anger term population and employment growth in a mable manner through the following measures: and la engthen public transport connectivity between cities arge growth towns in Ireland and Northern Ireland approved services and reliable journey times Potential for likely significant effects to European Sites.
-See Section 6.5 for discussion of Strate investi Expans r the key public transport objectives of the Transport gy for the Greater Dublin Area 2016-2035 by ing in projects such as New Metro North, DART sion Programme, BusConnects in Dublin and key used projects in the other cities and towns; transportation impacts associated with the NPF.
-All of the named routes will be subject to project level AA as part of planning. e public transport infrastructure and services to the needs of smaller towns, villages and rural areas; Develo op a comprehensive network of safe cycling routes in
+Proposed National Strategic Outcome Impact Assessment 4 Public Transport transport a the transp Ittractive public transport alternatives to car to reduce congestion and emissions and enable ort sector to cater for the demands associated or term population and employment growth in a Potential for likely significant effects to European Sites.
+See Section 6.5 for discussion of transportation impacts associated with the NPF.

 NSO Ref.
-Proposed National Strategic Outcome Impact Assessment metropolitan areas to address travel needs and to provide similar facilities in towns and villages where appropriate.
+Proposed National Strategic Outcome Impact Assessment sustainable e manner through the following measures: All of the named routes will be subject to project To strengthen public transport connectivity between cities and large growth towns in Ireland and Northern Ireland with improved services and reliable journey times level AA as part of planning.
+Strategy f investing in Expansion key public transport objectives of the Transport for the Greater Dublin Area 2016-2035 by n projects such as New Metro North, DART Programme, BusConnects in Dublin and key projects in the other cities and towns; - ublic transport infrastructure and services to eeds of smaller towns, villages and rural areas; metropolito comprehensive network of safe cycling routes in an areas to address travel needs and to provide lities in towns and villages where appropriate.